Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 2. Ownership - Employees

-Intellectual property created by an Employee outside the course of their employment; outside prescribed working hours; and which does not make use of any College funds, equipment, resources, facilities or premises and which does not arise from College commercial or development activities of which the Employee is involved or has knowledge that could compromise the College’s opportunities for commercialization, is owned by the Employee.
+Intellectual property created by an Employee outside the course of their employment/College duties and which does not make use of any College funds, equipment, resources, facilities or premises and which does not arise from College commercial or development activities of which the Employee is involved or has knowledge that could compromise the College’s opportunities for commercialization, is owned by the Employee.
+All other Intellectual Property delivered during the course of the Employee’s employment and/or their College duties shall be owed by the College, as is any Intellectual Property developed by the Employee using College funds, equipment, resources, facilities or premises, and which arises from College commercial or development activities of which the Employee is involved or has knowledge.

-Where an Employee is specifically assigned, under contract or seconded in order to develop or contribute to the development of Intellectual Property by the College, the College will own all generated Intellectual Property.
-The Employee and the College will negotiate, in good faith, an agreement respecting the waiver or non-waiver of any Moral Rights; the disclosure and any consideration for the Intellectual Property.
+In addition, where an Employee is specifically assigned, under contract or seconded in order to develop or contribute to the development of Intellectual Property by the College, the College will own all generated Intellectual Property.

-The Employee is the owner of all Teaching Materials, authored by the Employee, subject to the following conditions:
+Notwithstanding the above, the Employee is the owner of all Teaching Materials authored by the Employee, subject to the following conditions:

-1. NSCC encourages and supports the fostering of a knowledge sharing culture through a variety of means and mechanisms including a knowledge repository.
-The Employee will provide to the College examples of Teaching Materials authored by the Employee by the end of each spring term for the purpose of knowledge sharing, teaching and research through a knowledge repository of the College.
-The College has the right to further use, amend and develop the teaching materials within the College.
+1. The College encourages and supports the fostering of a knowledge sharing culture through a variety of means and mechanisms including a knowledge repository.
+The Employee will provide to the College, on a gratis basis, current Teaching Materials authored by the Employee by the end of each spring term for the purpose of knowledge sharing, teaching and research through a knowledge repository of the College.
+The College has the right to further use, amend and develop the Teaching Materials within the College.

-3. The Teaching Materials will not be used by the College or used or licensed by the Employee for commercial sale or commercial purposes.
+2. The Teaching Materials will not be used by the College for commercial sale or commercial purposes.

 Where the Intellectual Property is owned by the College, the College will pursue, or elect not to pursue, in its sole discretion, commercialization of the Intellectual Property.